This list will grow, as I remember the things I’ve read which are brilliant, or at least worth the time they took to consume.

 Forget talent, just practise, a lot.
 10,000 hours infact, to become an expert.
 Fascinating and an easy read.

 Designing a consumer product or service?
 This is an insanely valuable read.
-Buy it right now.
+Buy it right now (this link goes to a new, 5th Edition of the book)

 Both of Steve Krugs books I’ve read are great; seriously, designing a website?
 Invest the $10